 For the longest time, I swore up and down that I would never be a whiskey (or bourbon) girl.
-I wasn’t interested.
-As far as I was concerned, if the smell was indicative of the taste, I would surely hate it, and it wasn’t even worth a sip.

 So when Winston and I were discussing what recipe to kick off The Cocktail Chronicles with, we pretty much came to a unanimous decision to start with a whiskey/bourbon drink.
 Then after flipping through the recipes, we decided this one was calling to us.
 And that was a good thing, y’all.

 Erin’s Recommended Tools/Products for The Blizzard

 Please note that some of the links listed below are affiliate links, meaning if you were to make a purchase through one of these links, I would receive a small commission.
 Thanks for your support of The Speckled Palate!